ManishSihulia/jobhunter/job/plan.md

 1- Here is the job descition file.
-/job/job-description.md
-2- Here is the resume file.
-/job/resume-manish.md
-3- According to the job description create more relevant resume.
+File path: /job/job-description.md 2- Here is the resume file.
+File path: /job/resume-manish.md 3- According to the job description create more relevant resume.
 Include missing skills.
-Add some project story to assure resume relevant for the job. keep company name, year of experience same.
+Add some project story to assure resume relevant for the job. keep company name, year of experience same. keep same formatting with professional design same and colorful.
-4- Creat new resume with name.
-/job/resume-manish-update.md
+4- Create new resume with name.
+File name like /job/resume-manish-update.md 5- Create 30 interview question answer to crack above job. file name like : /job/interview-qna.md 6- Create trainning topic and overview and on missing skills. file name like:  /job/need-trainning.md